-At the beginning of each semester, all Washington Seminar participants, including those living in the Barlow Center, are given a safety and crime prevention briefing by a representative from the George Washington University (GWU) Division of Health and Emergency Management Safety.
+At the beginning of each semester, all Washington Seminar participants, including those living in the Barlow Center, are given a safety and crime prevention briefing.
 Additional information may be obtained from the Washington Seminar:

 BYU Washington Seminar Contact 945 SWKT (Spencer W. Kimball Tower) Provo, UT 84602 801-422-2168 washingtonseminar@byu.edu